• USD

 Best Private Tours and Safari Packages

-A private overland safari that travels from South Africa to the northern reaches of Botswana.
+A private overland safari that travels from South Africa to northern Botswana.

-Botswana Buzz is a privately guided expedition that departs from South Africa and travels through Botswana to Vic Falls.
+A privately guided expedition from South Africa through Botswana to Victoria Falls.

 Recommended Safari Camps

-Several exceptional safari camps are available in and around the Makgadikgadi Pans National Park.
+Several exceptional safari camps are available in and around Makgadikgadi Pans National Park.

 Jacks Camp